Associate Professor Heath Ecroyd

 - Erin Temby - The role of small heat shock proteins in amyloid fibril formation associated with Parkinson’s disease.

-- Dane Gower – Small heat shock proteins and Amyotrophic Lateral Sclerosis (co-supervised with Dr Justin Yerbury).
+- Dane Gower – Small heat shock proteins and Amyotrophic Lateral Sclerosis (co-supervised with Assoc Prof Justin Yerbury).

 - Sudichhya Shrestha – Hetero-oligomeric complexes of Hsp27 and alphaB-crystallin: Structural and functional aspects (co-supervised with Dr Andrew Aquilina).

-- Laura Vanags – The role of small heat shock proteins in the familial form of Amyotrophic Lateral Sclerosis associated with superoxide dismutase aggregation.
+- Laura Vanags – The role of small heat shock proteins in the familial form of Amyotrophic Lateral Sclerosis associated with superoxide dismutase aggregation (co-supervised with Assoc Prof Justin Yerbury).

 - Rachel Webb – Small heat shock proteins: an important defence against the onset and progression of amyloid fibril formation in neurodegenerative diseases.